 The question of the possibility of these plant fatty acids to be the precursors of the long-chain n-3 compounds (EPA and DHA) in transgenic plants has been examined (Napier JA et al., Biochimie 2004, 86, 785, Williams CM et al., Proc Nutr Soc 2006, 65, 42).
 Recent progress demonstrates the feasibility of using transgenic plants to synthesize long-cain polyunsaturated fatty acids.

 Besides Linus, the plant Lallemantia iberica (Lamiaceae), originated from the Caucasus and Middle East regions produces a seed oil rich in linolenic acid (67-74%).
-This potential source of n-3 fatty acid is successfully cultivated in some central and southern European countries (Zlatanov M et al., JAOCS 2012, 89, 1393).
-Chia seeds are tiny black or white seeds which are formed by a plant of the mint family (Salvia hispanica, Lamiaceae) cultivated in Central America.
-They are one of the highest plant based sources of linolenic acid (approximately 25 to 40 percent of the chia seed is composed of oil and 60 percent of the oil is made of linolenic acid, n-6:n-3 ratio of 1:3).
+This plant, known commonly as dragon’s head, is a potential source of n-3 fatty acid and successfully cultivated in some central and southern European countries (Zlatanov M et al., JAOCS 2012, 89, 1393).
+The seeds contain the edible oil known as lallemantia oil which has been discovered at a number of archeological sites in northern Greece, dating from the Bronze Age.
+Chia seeds are tiny black or white seeds which are formed by a plant named ‘chia’ (Salvia hispanica, Lamiaceae) cultivated in Central America.
+These seeds are one of the highest plant based sources of linolenic acid (approximately 25 to 40 percent of the chia seed is composed of oil and 60 percent of the oil is made of linolenic acid, n-6:n-3 ratio of 1:3).

 Stearidonic acid (18:4 n-3) is produced in vivo by desaturation of a-linolenic acid and is the precursor of EPA.
 The stearidonic acid supplementation was claimed to be beneficial in term of skin moisturization, thrombosis, inflammation, and cancer (Guil-Guerrero JL et al., In: Omega-3 Fatty Acids: New Research.
 Ed.
 F. Columbus, Nova Science Publishers, Inc., Huntington, NY (USA) 2005; Guil-Guerrero JL, Eur J Lipid Sci Technol 2007, 109, 1226).